TonyBoy56/friday_project4/readme.md

    * Input: Upon user _click_.
    * Output: Variety of toppings are saved based on choice.
 * Selected pizza size is instantiated for the user.
-   * Input: small, memdium, large.
+   * Input: small, medium, large.
    * Output: Object for given size is created.
 * Toppings prototypes are saved onto the user's object.
   * Input: _submit_.